 - Queer pedagogies and perspectives achieve prominence across the University, and the perceived value of queer work is elevated.

-- An expectation on all members of the University community to engage with queer pedagogies and perspectives, and LGBTQUA+ inclusive practice.
+- An expectation on all members of the University community to engage with queer pedagogies and perspectives, and LGBTQUIA+ inclusive practice.

 Rejection of deficit thinking